 This is a blog – therefore you would forgive a large proportion of personal opinion.
-But this is also a blog about usability testing, a field in which personal bias can be detrimental to gaining true insight.
+But this is also a blog about UX and research methods including usability testing, a field in which personal bias can be detrimental to gaining true insight.

 That’s the contradiction at the heart of the UserZoom blog – we riff on the subject of UX, testing and usability, encouraging real-world insight from analysing user behaviour, while also blathering on about our own thoughts around the subject.
 But we do try to keep everything user-focused.
 So whatever our authors’ own opinions, it’s the behaviour of the user that should be the primary focus when deciding on improvements for your site.

 Biased opinions are really hard to avoid though.
 If you run a remote UX test with our platform, we encourage you to observe the interactions and listen for where testers are articulating any problems they have with your site.
 Not necessarily whether they think the colour you chose for your background is nice or horrible, or whether they think running a costume store for hamsters is stupid.
 That’s just their own bias.

 You keep those hamster millinery dreams alive, my friend.

 Where does bias occur?

 When testing, bias can occur for various individuals at different stages, manifesting in endlessly surprising ways.

 Bias about the way someone *thinks* something should be done

 Call it gut instinct, call it intuition, call it an inkling – either way, your own thoughts about the way something should be done are not necessarily the way other people think it should be done.

 If most of your favourite websites have the navigation on the left-hand side, that’s how you’ll prefer to see it on any new site you visit, and feel like it’s wrong if it’s on the right-hand side.
 This doesn’t mean you’re right and the other is wrong – it just means you have a different experience from someone else.